tvrjuana/forecasting-air-pollution-beijing/README.md

 ## Organizational Objective

 The city of Beijing, China is one of the most populous cities in the world with over 21.5 million residents.
 Due to its economic opportunities, entertainment options, and public commodities - people have flocked to city.
 Unfortunately Beijing has a mass air pollution problem.
-Air pollutants like particulate matter 10 (PM10) - particles in the air like dust, dirt, and soot, can result in a number of negative health and envionmental impacts.

-Exposure to PM10 can result in a number of health impacts ranging from coughing and wheezing to asthma attacks and bronchitis to high blood pressure, heart attack, strokes, and premature death.
+Air pollutants like particulate matter 10 (PM10) - particles in the air like dust, dirt, and soot, can result in a number of negative health impacts ranging from coughing and wheezing to asthma attacks and bronchitis to high blood pressure, heart attack, strokes, and premature death.
 Any level of PM10 is not good but keeping exposure to PM10 concentrations below 54.0 µg/m³ is the best way to prevent any short or long-term health effects from developing.
 Below is a chart of PM10 Air Quality Index.

 ![img2](./images/air_quality_index.png)

 Therefore UNEP, has tasked me with forecasting air pollutant PM10 in Beijing to obtain a better understanding of what could happen to air quality as more and more cities become densely populated, as well as what can be done to remedy it.

-<b>**Disclaimer**</b>
-This is a <u>HYPOTHETICAL</u> objective.
-The UNEP <u>did not</u> request this of me.
+#### Disclaimer: This is a HYPOTHETICAL objective.
+The UNEP did not request this of me.

 ## Main Findings